otterthecat/promptosaurus/README.md

 will be shown.

 ### `.log(string)`
 Basically just a wrapper for `process.stdout.write()`, but includes coloring of output to match other colors and whitespace of default Promptosaurus output.
-Accessible withing callbacks via `this.log(string)`.
+Accessible within callbacks via `this.log(string)`.
 [See examples for more information](https://github.com/otterthecat/promptosaurus/tree/master/examples).

 ### `.hasValidResponse [boolean]`